petaly-labs/petaly/docs/tutorial/pipeline_explained.md

 Specify the filenames to load specific file or leave blank/null to include all files from `object_source_dir:`.
 At least one dash or empty brackets [] should be present.
-If you leave it empty/null, remember that all files in `file_dir:` should have the same metadata structure as they will be loaded into the same table.
+If you leave it empty/null, remember that all files in `object_source_dir:` should have the same metadata structure as they will be loaded into the same table.
-In case you want to load only a specific file/s from the given `file_dir:` use dash character one per line and filename.
+In case you want to load only a specific file/s from the given `object_source_dir:` use dash character one per line and filename.

 Use one of the following options:
 1. To load all files from the `object_source_dir` set: